Bill Text: CA SB1006 | 2023-2024 | Regular Session | Amended

 (D) Increase reliability.

-(E) Reduce the risk of igniting wildfire. wildfire, where the investment is consistent with the transmission utility’s approved wildfire mitigation plan.
+(E) Reduce the risk of igniting wildfire, where the investment is consistent with the transmission utility’s approved wildfire mitigation plan.

 (F) Increase capacity to connect new renewable energy and zero-carbon resources.